Benchmark configuration

 }

 In this case, input_dir represents the directory where input files will be found INSIDE the container.
+If there is no input data present in the container, you might need to bind a local input data directory to it, using options

 The options field contains a list of all the options to include on the container execution.
 It is equivalent to the machine’s containers.apptainer.options field.
-However, users should only include application dependent options in this list.
+However, users should only include benchmark dependent options in this list.

 The append_app_options lists all the options to add to the application execution.
 It does the same as the options field in the root of the file, but can be used for case handling.